-- 1. Criminal background check (annual requirement) - 2.
+- Criminal background check (instructions will be sent separately after July 1).
+In addition, some students will required to complete a NH Criminal Background check depending on their placements. - 2.
 Twelve panel drug screen (annual requirement) - 3.
-Copy of Health Insurance Card (front and back) - 4.
-2 Step TB (Mantoux) - 5.
-CPR certification

-(The American Heart Association (level C), the American Red Cross CPR for Professional Rescuers, or the American Safety & Health Institute (ASHI) CPR Pro for Healthcare Professionals.

-Please note: online programs that do not include the hands-on component will not be approved.

-6. Flu shot (due by October 30th, generally not available prior to September for the upcoming flu season).
-Nasal flu vaccine is not acceptable.
+Copy of Health Insurance Card (front and back). - 4.
+2 Step TB (Mantoux) (a 2 step involves having one TB test followed by another test within 3 weeks). - 5.
+CPR certification - 6.
+Flu shot (due in October, a specific date will be sent via email from the Program Coordinator.
+(The flu shot is generally not available prior to September for the upcoming flu season).
+Nasal flu vaccine is not acceptable